 What types of measures are taken to protect my safety?

 Safety of our residents is our highest priority.
 Cal Poly's residence halls and apartments are locked 24/7.
 Access into each hall and apartment is by residents using their keys.

-A Coordinator of Student Development is assigned to each hall, is a full-time, live-in professional who is able to respond to emergencies if they occur, and alert the community if anything suspicious occurs.
+- A Coordinator of Student Development assigned to each neighborhood is a full-time, live-in professional who is able to respond to emergencies if they occur, and alert the community if anything suspicious occurs.

 - Dialing 9-1-1 on any campus phone connects you directly to University Police.

-- Dialing 9-1-1 on a cell phone connects you to the California Highway Patrol who will then transfer the call to a University Police Dispatcher.
+- Dialing 9-1-1 on a cell phone when you are on campus connects to a University Police Dispatcher.